Men's Guest Attire: What To Wear To A Wedding

 Check The Invitation

 First things first, read the invitation.
-That’s the beauty of weddings—most of the information you’ll need to make the right wardrobe choices will be written down for you.
-If the wedding you’re attending has an established dress code your your job just got a lot easier.
-If you’re a groomsman you already have your outfit picked out for you.
-Most weddings will be semi-formal or casual-at least for guests and a typical invitation will indicate what dress code will be in play.
+That's the beauty of weddings—most of the information you'll need to make the right wardrobe choices will be written down for you.
+If the wedding you're attending has an established dress code, you'll find it on the invite.
+(If it's not on the invitation, but a url for the couple's wedding website is included, be sure to look for a dress code there, too.)

-But, if some guidelines aren’t provided there’s no need to start hyperventilating.
-Unspoken wedding etiquette and commons sense should rule the day.
-If you take a few simple bits of advice to heart you’ll be looking good come ceremony time.
+But, if guidelines aren't provided there's no need to start hyperventilating.
+Unspoken wedding etiquette and common sense should rule the day.
+If you take a few simple bits of advice to heart you'll be looking good come ceremony time.

 When And Where?

 No matter what the dress code is, being well-groomed is a must.
-Clip your nails, take a shower, brush your teeth, shave or make sure your facial hair is well maintained and trimmed and get a haircut if you’re looking a bit shaggy.
-Even if you fully embrace being a slob in your everyday life it never hurts to step outside your comfort zone for a day.
+Shower, brush your teeth, shave or make sure your facial hair is well maintained and trimmed.
+Get a haircut if you're looking a bit shaggy.
+Being clean cut may not be your thing, but the bride and groom will appreciate you stepping outside of your comfort zone for their big day.